kokoko3k/koko-aio-slang/docs.md

     Straight
         Use a straight bezel instead of a curved one.
+    Image zoom:
+        Allows to shrink or expand the game content to fit the monitor frame.
+    Frame zoom:
+          Allows to shrink or expand the monitor frame to fit the game content.
     Bezel color (red,green,blue) and contrast:
         Allows to choose the color of the monitor frame.
     Reflections strength